carlosalexismorales/Election_Analysis/README.md

 ## Election Audit Results
-With the out file located in the resources folder we answer the following points and questions:
+With the election_results.txt file located in the resources folder we answer the following points and questions:

 - How many votes were cast in this congressional election?
   - Total Votes: 369,711